kaikanwu/mall/README.md

 ### :dart:Introduction

-This is the project for my dissertation in UOG.
+This is the project in UOG.
 This project is divided by front-end and back-end.